Pedro24681/space-weather-case-study/data/README.md

 # Data Folder

-Contains all original datasets for the analysis, including:
+Contains the datasets used for analysis.
-- solar_wind.txt
-- Space_Weather_Indices_Subset.csv

-See DATA_DICTIONARY.md for column explanations.
+Primary files
+- `Space_Weather_Indices_Subset.csv` — Kp index ensemble forecasts and derived statistics (3-hour resolution).
+- `solar_wind.txt` — Solar wind parameters (OMNI-like format).

+See `DATA_DICTIONARY.md` for column descriptions and units.
+It will help a whole lot in this vast repo.